Working with Templates

 Working With Text-Based Variables

-Text formatting can be applied via tags or using the interface elements.
-In the "Edit text" dialog, the buttons for applying bold, italic attributes, changing foreground and background colors, inserting images into text are available if the "Show tags" option is disabled.
-Otherwise, it is necessary to enter corresponding tags to change the text formatting.
+In the "Edit text" dialog, buttons for applying bold and italic styles, changing foreground and background colors, and inserting images into the text are available when the "Show tags" option is disabled:

 |